 We offer Family Groups at KS1, 2 and 3, based on Eia Asen, Neil Dawson and Brenda McHugh’s multi-family group work model pioneered at the Marlborough Family Centre in Westminster.

-The Marlborough Multi Family Therapy Group model is mentioned in ‘Every Child Matters’ (2003), profiled in the HM Treasury document ‘Aiming High for Children: Supporting Families’ and cited as a case study on The Department of Health’s ‘New Horizons’ (Dec 2009) site.
+The Marlborough Multi-Family Therapy Group model is mentioned in ‘Every Child Matters’ (2003), profiled in the HM Treasury document ‘Aiming High for Children: Supporting Families’ and cited as a case study on The Department of Health’s ‘New Horizons’ (Dec 2009) site.
 This model has a proven positive impact on behaviour, exclusion, mental health, academic achievement and parental functioning.

-Our approach is to work with schools to recruit the families who would most benefit from support.
+Our approach is to work with schools to recruit families who would most benefit from support.
 Up to eight families sign up to attend the weekly three hour multi-family group, where parents work with their children in a structured session.
 Family Group is jointly facilitated by one of our experienced therapists and by a senior member of the school staff.

 This logic model explains how and why Family Group helps families manage the stresses and complexities of family life and facilitates lasting change.